Thursday, May 15, 2008 Australia , Innovation , Interview , Journalist , Startup

 • How often do you catch up with others trying similar things and where do you catch up?
 Do you have dedicated communities in your city?

-Many and often, and not as often as I would like.
+Many and often, but not as often as I would like.
 CeBIT is coming up for tech, The Domain is a good is a good spot for digital media, along with the other AIMIA events.
-I was at the Consensus awards last week.
+I was at the Consensus Awards last week.
 Would be good to see Webjam restart.

 • What is the most challenging thing you find?